 A cosy spot in the Northern Quarter that emulates everything we know and love from your typical Victorian pub, The Bay Horse Tavern is home to a lovely, warming menu, packed full of your typical pub-style dishes that are best served on a cold day.
 Think bangers and mash absolutely lathered in rich gravy, massive Sunday roasts, tasty pies and pub-style burgers.
 The Bay Horse Tavern, 35-37 Thomas St, M4 1NA.

 2. The Edinburgh Castle

-Restoring the stunning Blossom Street pub back to its 1800’s glory, The Edinburgh Castle is a wonderful escape from the bustle of Ancoats and the Northern Quarter, dripping in candlelight and old lanterns that reek Autumnal charm.
+Restoring the stunning Blossom Street pub back to its 1800’s glory, The Edinburgh Castle is a wonderful escape from the hustle bustle of Manchester city centre, dripping in candlelight and old lanterns that reek Autumnal charm as you dig in to some good pub grub.
 Hide in the nooks and crannys of the old worldly building, tuck into their hearty, seasonal menu, and enjoy dishes such as fish and chips, sirloin steak, roasted plaice and so much more.
 The Edinburgh Castle, 17-19 Blossom St, Ancoats, M4 5AW.

 3. The Abel Heywood